Mental Health Experts Share How They Strengthen Their Own Mental Health

 “I start with making sure I’m getting enough to eat and balancing my nutrition (which includes ample desserts), getting enough sleep, and regular exercise.
 They are each so important to making me feel grounded and energized every day.
 I love being outside and try to make sure that when I’m with my family, I’m really present with them.
 Playing games!
 I’m trying to learn how to play tennis, play badminton with my siblings, and roller skate (which is so much harder for me than it looked)!”

-The diverse answers above highlight that there is no one correct way to take care of our mental health.
-We each have to do more of what nurtures our own mind, body, and spirit.
-Thank you to our Clinical team for their input!
+The diverse self-care tips for mental health above highlight that there is no one correct way to take care of our mental health.
+Whether you are a healthcare worker, a parent, or someone in recovery, we each have to do more of what nurtures our own mind, body, and spirit.
+Thank you to our Mountainside team for their input!

 If you or a loved one is struggling with addiction, Mountainside can help.